leon-luna-ray/counter/README.md

-# counter
+#Counter

-A simple counting app.
+A simple counter app.